Dave Bonebrake; Program Director

 Dave is the program director at CASA of Washington County and has been so for thirteen consecutive years.
 He has built a career around helping the children and youth in his community.
 CASA is just one of the many organizations Dave has worked with to help children.
 The experiences he has had in this field have contributed towards his continued passion and motivation to help children, that have been abused or neglected.

 Becca Jacobs; Volunteer Coordinator/Program Co-Coordinator of Sibling Connections

 Becca began interning as a Volunteer Coordinator through Salisbury University in August of 2015 and is now a full-time volunteer coordinator and program co-coordinator of Sibling Connections.
-She has a bachelor’s degree in criminology and criminal justice and is currently pursuing her master’s degree in social work at Salisbury.
+She has a bachelor’s degree in criminology and criminal justice and has her master’s degree in social work at Salisbury.
 Becca has a passion for working with families and children within the community to advocate for change and protect their future.
 After graduation, she hopes to work with children and families within the juvenile justice system ensure that their voices are being heard.

 Alicia Jamison; Volunteer Coordinator/Coordinator of Sibling Connections

 Alicia began with CASA as an advocate in the Fall of 2015.
 After nearly two years of serving as an advocate, she became a Volunteer Coordinator in October of 2017, as well as taking over the Sibling Connections Program.
 Alicia has her associates’s degree in Psychology, and is currently finishing up her bachelors degree in Child Studies.
 After graduation, Alicia plans to attend Salisbury University to complete her master’s degree in Social Work.